Dynamic Programming

 Goal.
 Pack knapsack so as to maximize the total value of items taken.

-There are items: item provides value and weighs .
+There are n items: item i provides value vi>0 and weighs wi>0.

 Value of a subset of items = sum of values of individual items.